 The following is a partial list of immigration attorneys who practice immigration law in San Diego.
-This list is provided for your information and does not mean that the International Center or the University of California, San Diego endorses any of these attorneys or accepts any liability for information or services they provide.
+This list is provided for your information and does not mean that the International Students & Programs Office or the University of California, San Diego endorses any of these attorneys or accepts any liability for information or services they provide.

 Leah Hurwitz (619) 239-7855

 *International Center Counseling Attorney

 Additional names of immigration attorneys are available through the San Diego County Bar Association Lawyer Referral and Information Services (619) 231-8585.

 AILA (American Immigration Lawyers Association): Go to the “Find a Lawyer” tab.
 Then under “Type of lawyer” you will most likely want to search “Naturalization” if you are interested in filing a permanent residency application.

 UCSD has strict policies that prohibit the use of outside attorneys for any immigration matter related to employment at UCSD.
 Experienced attorneys will ask you to check with the International Students & Programs Office before they agree to provide any services that involve representation of UCSD.

 Before selecting an attorney, here is a list of questions you should consider: